-DCCA NEWS RELEASE: DCCA Consumer Alert: Starwood data breachPosted on Nov 20, 2015 in Latest News, Newsroom, Press Releases
+DCCA NEWS RELEASE: DCCA Consumer Alert: Starwood data breachPosted on Nov 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state Department of Commerce and Consumer Affairs (DCCA) is encouraging consumers who may have dined or shopped at any of the 54 locations identified by Starwood Hotels & Resorts Worldwide, Inc. to protect themselves from potential credit card fraud.